 Imagine rolling hills, winding country lanes, villages tumbling into the sea, glittering water, spectacular cliffs, seals, dolphins, surfing waves and a laid-back atmosphere and you start to understand why the counties of Devon and Cornwall, at the westernmost tip of the British mainland, are such a draw for UK holidaymakers.
-Of course you can pick one location in either county and explore from there, but when there’s 630 miles (over 1,000km) of coastline to discover and plenty more inland attractions, a road trip around the two counties makes a great choice for a UK summer family holiday.
+Of course you can pick one location in either county and explore from there, but when there’s 630 miles (over 1,000km) of coastline to discover and plenty more inland attractions, a Devon and Cornwall road trip makes a great choice for a UK summer family holiday.

 In the Summer of 2020 we were meant to be beginning our six month family sabbatical.
 Like many other adventurers and holidaymakers Covid got in the way of our travel plans.
 We still wanted a summer break, so decided to have a UK staycation.
 We’ve been on many UK holidays over the years (take a look at our five favourite UK staycation spots here) but never for our main summer holiday.
 It didn’t take long for us to settle on Devon and Cornwall as our destination.
 We’d spent lockdown landlocked in West Berkshire, and hadn’t ventured to any nearby beaches as lockdown eased.
 We were itching for salty air and sandy toes.

 We thought long and hard about the best way to holiday during coronavirus times.
 After much deliberation we decided that renting a campervan might fit the bill, giving us our own space except for bathroom and toilet facilities.
 (Many campers have invested in porta-potties and showers for use during this time.
 As we don’t own our own campervan and are unlikely to take a long holiday in a tent, we decided to use campsite facilities.)